-Runners must be 17 years old (or older) on race day – 14th July 2019 (to comply with our race licence).
+Runners must be 17 years old (or older) on race day – 1oth July 2022 (to comply with our race licence).

-Can I transfer my race number to someone else?
+Can I transfer my race number to someone else or defer my entry?

 Please note that anyone found to be running under another person’s name will be disqualified from the event and their details passed to UK Athletics.

 Please arrive from 830am to allow plenty of time to warm up and get into position before the race begins.

 The Ilkley Half Marathon starts and finishes at West Holmes Fields, Middleton Avenue, Ilkley, LS29 0AD.
 The Event Village can also be found at this address.
 The full course can be found here.

 Can I run the route before the day?

 As tempting as it is to run the route as part of your training, we don’t recommend having a go when there’s traffic.
 Wait for the day and enjoy it for the first time with the other runners.